-Previous work on the system found evidence for emission and absorption features as opposed to a featureless blackbody spectrum.
-In \citet{Evans+2017}, 1.4 $\mu$m infrared emission from hot H$_2$O molecules was detected in the emission spectrum of WASP-121\,b using the Hubble Space Telescope (HST) Wide Field Camera 3 (WFC3) G102 grism.
-Along with the Spitzer measurements, this allowed an atmospheric retrieval of the dayside atmosphere of WASP-121\,b.
-That the H$_2$O feature was observed in emission rather than absorption, imply that the upper layers of the atmosphere are hotter and that the temperature profile of the atmosphere is inverted.
+Previous work on WASP-121\,b found evidence for emission and absorption features as opposed to a featureless blackbody spectrum \citep{Mikal-Evans+2020}.
+In \citet{Evans+2017}, 1.4 $\mu$m infrared emission from hot H$_2$O molecules was detected in the emission spectrum of WASP-121\,b using the Hubble Space Telescope (\textit{HST}) Wide Field Camera 3 (WFC3) G102 grism.
+Along with the Spitzer measurements, this allowed atmospheric retrieval of WASP-121\,b's dayside.
+That the H$_2$O feature was observed in emission rather than absorption, is a potential indication that the upper layers of the atmosphere are hotter and that the temperature profile of the atmosphere is inverted.
 This requires the existence of a stratosphere (i.e., the layer of the atmosphere, where the temperature increases with altitude, which is significantly heated at low pressure).
 This temperature inversion can be realized by metal oxides such as Vanadium Oxide (VO) or Titanium Oxide (TiO) due to their strong absorption in the optical wavelengths.
 These molecules are commonly found in brown dwarfs and require high temperatures to be in gaseous form, such as that available on WASP-121\,b.
-Moreover, an atmospheric transmission spectrum was observed using the Space Telescope Imaging Spectrograph (STIS) on HST, where evidence for VO was found \citep{Evans+2018}.
-More recently, an emission spectrum for WASP-121\,b in the 0.8--1.1 $\mu$m passband was collected using HST \citep{Evans+2019}.
+Moreover, an atmospheric transmission spectrum was observed using the Space Telescope Imaging Spectrograph (STIS) on \textit{HST}, where evidence for VO was found \citep{Evans+2018}.
+More recently, an emission spectrum for WASP-121\,b in the 0.8--1.1 $\mu$m passband was collected using \textit{HST} \citep{Mikal-Evans+2019}.
 This provided evidence for the contribution of H$^-$ to the optical opacity of WASP-121\,b's atmosphere.
-In \citet{Sing+2019} UV transmission spectroscopy was performed on WASP-121\,b as part of the Panchromatic Comparative Exoplanet Treasury (PanCET) survey, revealing heavy ionized metals such as Mg and Fe in gas form, implying that they escape the planet instead of forming condensates.
+Furthermore in \citet{Sing+2019} UV transmission spectroscopy was performed on WASP-121\,b as part of the Panchromatic Comparative Exoplanet Treasury (PanCET) survey, revealing heavy ionized metals such as Mg and Fe in gas form, implying that they escape the planet instead of forming condensates.